OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/backup-using-json-50.rst

     Enter the *-v /etc/contrail/ssl:/etc/contrail/ssl:ro* command option
-    when cassandra_use_ssl is used as api-server configuration parameter to ensure TLS certificates are mounted to the TF SSL directory.
+    when cassandra_use_ssl is used as api-server configuration parameter to ensure TLS certificates are mounted to the OpenSDN SSL directory.
 This mounting ensures that the backup procedure succeeds in environments with endpoints that require TLS authentication.